+ I am a complete Beginner Rider, I have no idea where to start. What is my first step?

 I get the impression that there is a fair amount of misunderstanding or ignorance in this regard by the various Law Enforcement Agencies and they don't seem to effectively or actively police” these endorsements on the Licences.
-But, be warned, this will become a serious “issue”, once there has been an accident and the huge unpleasant drama starts when the Insurance Companies questions liability.

 + What Riding Gear is considered essential for a short trip to the Shops down the road?

 That short trip to the Shop could be your most dangerous..!
 Don't skimp on your Riding Kit - dress for the fall and not for the Mall.
 A Helmet, correctly fastened, a pair of Riding Gloves, a suitable Jacket, Pants and Shoes that offer adequate protection, is the minimum requirement.
 Shorts and Flip Flops looks cool – but offer no protection.